jabranr/csv-parser/README.md

 # CSV Parser (PHP)
-PHP client to parse CSV data from a file, stream or string into indexed or associative arrays.
+PHP client to parse CSV data from a path, file, stream, resource or string into indexed or associative arrays.

+> Namespaces added in v2.0.2 so make sure you update your code before updating to the latest version.

 # Install
 Install using [composer](http://getcomposer.org)